Skip to main content

 • Missing fields: Ensure that all the fields being queried are present in the aggregated table and correctly mapped in the materialized_query parameter.

-• Incompatible queries: Certain queries, such as count_distinct over a different level of aggregation than the aggregate table, may not be compatible with aggregate awareness.
+• Incompatible queries: count_distinct over a different level of aggregation than the aggregate table cannot use aggregate awareness, because the count cannot be re-aggregated from the pre-aggregated values.

 • Cache: If the query results are being retrieved from the cache, Omni may not need to rewrite the SQL.